American Pie 2: Box office

-During its opening weekend, American Pie 2 grossed $45.1 million from 3,063 theaters in the United States and Canada, ranking at number one at the box office above Rush Hour 2, a record for an R-rated comedy, surpassing Scary Movie.
-This record would be held until 2008 when it was surpassed by Sex and the City.
-Overall, it had the second-highest opening weekend for any R-rated film, behind Hannibal.
-For 14 years, the film would hold the record for having the highest August opening weekend for an R-rated film until Straight Outta Compton took it in 2015.
+During its opening weekend, American Pie 2 grossed $45.1 million from 3,063 theaters in the United States and Canada, ranking at number one at the box office above Rush Hour 2.
+Upon opening, it set a record for having the highest opening weekend for an R-rated comedy, surpassing Scary Movie.
+This would be held until 2008 when it was surpassed by Sex and the City.
+Overall, the film had the second-highest opening weekend for any R-rated film, behind Hannibal.
+For 14 years, American Pie 2 would hold the record for having the highest August opening weekend for an R-rated film until Straight Outta Compton took it in 2015.
 It was the fourth consecutive Universal film of the year to reach $40 million in a single weekend, after The Mummy Returns, The Fast and the Furious and Jurassic Park III.
 This was also one of the first four consecutive films to approach the $45 million mark in their opening weekends, joining the latter film, Rush Hour 2 and Planet of the Apes.
 Additionally, the film achieved the largest opening weekend for Jennifer Coolidge's career until A Minecraft Movie beat it in April 2025.
 American Pie 2 became the first film to top the box office for multiple weeks since Pearl Harbor.
 It would do so for a total of three weeks before it was overtaken by Jeepers Creepers.

-The film's theatrical run wrapped up on December 20, 2001, with a final domestic gross of $145,103,595 and $142,450,000 overseas, adding to a total worldwide gross of $232,722,935.
+The film's theatrical run wrapped up on December 20, 2001, with a final domestic gross of $145,103,595 and $142,450,000 overseas, adding to a total worldwide gross of $287,553,595.
 It grossed $8.4 million in its opening weekend in Germany, a record for a comedy and for United International Pictures in the country, beating UIP's previous record set by Jurassic Park.
 In the UK, the film dethroned Moulin Rouge! to reach the number one spot, earning $8 million.
 It spent three weeks at the top of the box office before being displaced by The Others.